A new resonance-like feature in the outer disc of the Milky Way: Conclusions

 Important characteristics of this sample that helps us to see what would otherwise be subtle features in their kinematics are their excellent distances and their intrinsic low velocity dispersion.
 The quality of their distances not only assists in accurately assigning a galactocentric radius to each star, but also in deriving an accurate velocity perpendicular to their line-of-sight.
 Meanwhile their low velocity dispersion allows us to see narrow features that would otherwise be "erased" over time in a sample with higher velocity dispersion.
 However, if we are seeing a resonance feature, why do we not see a similar feature at the OLR of the bar?

 An alternative explanation is that we are not seeing a resonance feature from the bar but instead a resonance from the spiral arms.
-For a bar with a pattern speed of $\sim$ 40 \kmskpc the spiral arms at the edge of the bar with a pattern speed of 30 \kmskpc have the OLR between 11-13 kpc (see Fig.11 of models of a barred MW in \citet[][]{DOnghia2020}.
-If however the spiral structure that propagates outwards in the disk with a lower pattern speed (~20 \kmskpc), the OLR will be between 14-15 \kpc from the Galactic center.
-In any case, if this new feature is the OLR of the spiral arm pattern, a pattern speed of 31 \kmskpc\ is deduced, which would place the corotation of the spiral arms near the solar circle, and would also indicate that we have identified a spiral arm resonance that overlaps with a bar resonance.
+For a bar with a pattern speed of $\sim$ 40 \kmskpc, the spiral arms that develop at the edge of the bar have a pattern speed of 30 \kmskpc and their OLR between 11-13 kpc (see Fig.11 of models of a barred Milky Way in \citet[][]{DOnghia2020}.
+If this new feature is the OLR of the spiral arms, a pattern speed of 31 \kmskpc\ is deduced, which would place the corotation of the spiral arms near the solar circle.
+If however the spiral structure that propagates outwards in the disc has a lower pattern speed ($\sim20$ \kmskpc), then our detected feature may be a response to corotation. \citet{Barros2013} argue one should indeed expect a resonance feature at the corotation of the spiral arms, though they report such a feature close to the solar circle, at $R\sim 9$\kpc.
+In either case it would indicate that we have identified a spiral arm resonance that overlaps with a bar resonance.

+Recent efforts to deduce a spiral arm pattern speed in the Milky Way have yielded diverse results, possibly complicated by the influence of the bar. \citet{Grosbol2018}, comparing the kinematics of young stars as far as 5 \kpc from the Sun to simulations, find a range of possible pattern speeds between 20 and 30 \kmskpc.
+More recently \citet{Monteiro2021}, using a sample of young open clusters, deduce a common pattern speed of 28 \kmskpc from four spiral arm segments, supporting the idea of a long-lived spiral pattern.
+However, \citet{Castro-Ginard:2021}, using the same method and a very similar sample of open clusters, arrive at a completely different conclusion, finding different pattern speeds for multiple arm segments, suggesting that the Milky Way's spiral arms may be transient, as also suggested by the study of \citet{Quillen2018}, who associate kinematic features in a sample of nearby stars to spiral arm crossings.

 Another possibility to be considered is that we are seeing a transient feature from a recent interaction.
 In their analytic model of a disc-crossing satellite, \citet{Binney:2018} show how the impact of Sgr sets up a large-scale $m=1$ mode in the outer stellar disc.
 Interestingly, a hole is punched into the disc at the point of transit owing to the in-plane and vertical deflection of local stars. \citet{Bland-Hawthorn:2021} confirm this behaviour for the first time in an N-body simulation (their fig. 7), and show how the hole is sheared into a strong stellar underdensity at or near the impact radius, here assumed to be 20 kpc.
 The deep gap occurs between the spiral arms generated by the interaction as they wind up slowly after the event, but the depth of the transition is slowly filled in by orbit migration.
 This gap remains for a few rotation periods and could reasonably account for what is seen here.
 However, essentially all Sgr orbit studies to date indicate that the disc transit occurred much further out than the observed Cepheid gap \citep[e.g.][]{Laporte:2019}